-NOTE: These instructions apply only to diesel engines equipped with turbochargers and a full authority governor.
+NOTE: These instructions apply only to diesel engines equipped with turbochargers.
 For all non-turbo installations, consult the factory prior to installation.

 The CAD-designed AGM is constructed of aerospace quality materials that have been CNC-machined and then assembled using a state-of-art welding process.
 The AGM is mil-spec anodized for surface hardness and corrosion protection.
 The GTI Air-Gas Mixer comes standard in 3", 4", 5", 6", 7" and 8" O.D.
 (76, 102, 127, 152, 178 and 203mm O.D.).
 Contact factory for other sizes.